-The audited consolidated financial statements as at and for the years ended 31 December 2021 and 31 December 2020, together with the interim financial statements for the six-months' period ending on 30 June 2022 are incorporated in this Prospectus by reference.
-See "Documents incorporated by reference", including the specification of own funds per 31 December 2020, 2021 and 30 June 2022 in said documents.
+The audited consolidated financial statements as at and for the years ended 31 December 2022 and 31 December 2023 are incorporated in this Prospectus by reference.
+See "Documents incorporated by reference", including the specification of own funds per 31 December 2022 and 2023 in said documents.

-Further the Group's unaudited Risk Management Report 2021 and specification of Individual Solvency Requirement Q2 2022 (only in Danish) are incorporated in this Prospectus by reference.
+Further the Group's unaudited Risk Management Report 2023 is incorporated in this Prospectus by reference.
 See "Documents incorporated by reference".